wbrozonowicz/wbrozonowicz.github.io/_posts/2022-08-16-react-useEffect-hook.md

 If it is fired more then one it could also be the effect of :
 - This component appears more than once in your page
 - Something higher up the tree is unmounting and remounting

+Bonus:
+Another hook useLayoutEffect is almost identical, but with one deifference:
+- useEffect is performed after DOM elements are render
+- useLayoutEffect is performed after DOM elements are render

+When to use?
+- almost in all casses useEffect is OK
+- when You manipulate in JS with DOM element (translate, rotate etc) better to use useLayoutEffect - it will make transformation before render and animation will be better (very subtle difference, depending also on speed of web browser...)

 That's all!